Hamas in the First Intifada: Formation

-Agitation
+Early agitation

 Following the launch of its charter, Hamas positioned itself as an alternative to the PLO-affiliated Unified National Leadership of the Uprising (UNLU) and began agitating to take control over the direction of the Intifada from the UNLU, calling its own demonstrations and strike days.
+By May 1988, Hamas also began active campaigns to force women in Gaza to wear the hijab, including beginning to break into schools to attack schoolgirls who weren't wearing one.

 At first, the organisation's success was limited, particularly as it framed its calls to action in heavily religious terms, divided its focus between confronting the Israeli occupation and confronting the nationalist movements in Palestine, and still carried stigma over the Israeli government's support for its growth.
 As the Intifada continued, however, with a harsh Israeli crackdown and the appearance of divisions between the PLO central leadership in exile in Tunisia and the UNLU, Hamas was able to sustain its position and increase its membership.
 In a September 1988 article, Ian Black of British newspaper The Guardian wrote that Hamas represented "an increasingly powerful opposition to those who seek to translate the sacrifices of the uprising into concrete political gains," opposing any concessions to Israel, and that "as the PLO has faced the challenge of matching months of sustained unrest with politically imaginative ideas, Hamas has become firmer in its views."

 In mid-November 1988, the PLO's Palestinian National Council was convened in Algiers, Algeria, to draft and issue the Palestinian Declaration of Independence, establishing the State of Palestine as a government-in-exile and calling for peace negotiations based on the 1967 United Nations Security Council Resolution 242.
 The declaration was met with scepticism by the Israeli government, who also ordered a lockdown on the Palestinian Territories over the duration of the PNC conference, and received a positive, but muted response among Palestinians.
 Hamas would be one of the most prominent groups to speak out against the declaration, on the basis that it accepted the 1947 Partition of Palestine, describing it as a surrender.
 Later that month, as the first anniversary of the breakout of the Intifada approached and frustrations were growing among the Palestinian population over the continuing harsh Israeli crackdown, when the UNLU called for the date of the annual day of protests against the partition to be changed as a result of the declaration, Hamas called for protests to be held on the usual date in defiance of the UNLU.
 The call was largely followed and received support from the PLO hardliners, the Popular Front for the Liberation of Palestine (PFLP).